 \section{Higgs Extensions of the Standard Model}

-Two typical Higgs Extensions of the Standard Models are studied in this paper.
-The first model is to the Inert Higgs Doublet Models which are reviewed in next subsection $2.1$.
-We then discuss the Two Higgs Doublet Models in subsection $2.2$.
+Two typical Higgs extensions of the Standard Model are studied in this paper.
+The first model is the Inert Higgs Doublet Model, which is reviewed in subsection 2.1.
+We then discuss the Two Higgs Doublet Model in subsection 2.2.